akhilasananth/CCHDScreening/pitch.md

 # Pitch
-* Newborn Screening Ontario has started screening the 150,000 babies born each year for Critical Congenital Heart Disease Screening.
+* Newborn Screening Ontario has started screening the almost 150,000 babies born in Ontario each year for Critical Congenital Heart Disease.
 Currently the program uses hand written forms and snail mail to ensure that screening has been completed and completed correctly.
-Errors in the current process can and do happen.
+The risk of errors and delays in the current process is high.

 * We have created a mobile application that:
     * Replaces the paper forms